Moyi-Tian/CommunityRobustness/README.md

 >
 > ​	* If **empirical**:
 >
 > ​		`Path to network data`: provide path to the empirical dataset to be used for the computational experiment.
 Only type the remaining part of the path following the current working directory displayed.
 To use a provided example, type like `Empirical_Dataset/ia-radoslaw-email_N74.txt`.
 [Note that our experiment requires the empirical network dataset to be pre-cleaned so that it satisfies: (1) There are 3 columns, named as `From`, `To` and `Time`, corresponding to the source node, the target node and the corresponding timestamp for the emerging edge.
 (2) The node IDs are consecutive integers starting from 0.
-(3) There also should be no repeated edges.
+(3) There are no repeated edges.
 (4)The rows are sorted by time.]
 >
 > ​		`Community detection algorithm`: Type `louvain` for Louvain, or `leiden` for Leiden, or `infomap` for Infomap, or `lpm` for Label Propagation.
 >